cfw-guide/ios.cfw.guide/docs/en_US/guides/saving-blobs.md

 1. Open the [TSS Saver Website](https://tsssaver.1conan.com/v2/)
 1. Input your device ECID
 1. Select your Device
-    - iPhone 6S, 6S Plus, and iPhone SE users will need to get their board configuration by [downloading this app](https://itunes.apple.com/us/app/ax-cpu/id1048174418?mt=8)
+    - iPhone 6S, 6S Plus, and iPhone SE users will need to get their board configuration by downloading [AX-CPU](https://itunes.apple.com/us/app/ax-cpu/id1048174418?mt=8) from the App Store
     - A12+ users will need to input ApNonce and Generator pair
 1. Click Submit